-A German company, Cherry is known for its strict standards, and quality.
+A German company, Cherry is known for its strict standards and quality.
 Hence, the reason for their success.
-Albeit a bit expensive than some counterparts, and especially a lot as compared to Chinese clones, Cherry MX switches remain fan favourite even after over a decade.
+Albeit a bit expensive than some counterparts, and especially a lot as compared to Chinese clones, Cherry MX switches remain fan favorite even after over a decade.

 Whether you are buying a gaming keyboard, or a standard keyboard, if either of them comes with Cherry MX switches, you are likely to get amazing durability, consistency, and performance.
 Since we are on the topic of Cherry MX switches, two of the most popular type of switches in the market are Cherry MX Red switches, and MX Blue switches.

 |1||Razer Huntsman Elite||Optomechanical||RGB|| |

 |3||Logitech G Pro||Logitech Romer-G||RGB|| |